nasa/apod-api/README.md

 - `explanation` The supplied text explanation of the image.
 - `concepts` The most relevant concepts within the text explanation.
 Only supplied if `concept_tags` is set to True.
 - `thumbnail_url` The URL of thumbnail of the video.
+- `copyright` The name of the copyright holder.

 **Example**